Steven-Fabre/StevenFabre_13_11032021/README.md

 ### Dependencies

-* IDE : I recommend to use VSCode
+* IDE : I recommend VSCode
 * NodeJS (version 12.18)
-* NPM or Yarn : I recommend to use Yarn
+* NPM or Yarn : I recommend Yarn
-If you are working with several versions of NodeJS, we recommend you install nvm.
+* If you are working with several versions of NodeJS, I recommend you install nvm.
 This tool will allow you to easily manage your NodeJS versions.

 ### Installing